immobiliare/Glider/Documentation/Transports.md

 ### WebSocketTransportClient

-The `WebSocketTransportClient` is used to transport messages to a websocket compliant server.
+The `WebSocketTransportClient` is used to transport messages to a WebSocket compliant server.
-Each message is transmitted to the server directly on record.
+Each message is transmitted to the server directly on the record.

 > **Note**
-> In order to optimize message transmission we strongly suggest using a binary format
+> In order to optimize message transmission, we strongly suggest using a binary format
 > like `MsgPackFormatter`.

 ```swift